airman59/DIY/README.md

 ## ToDo

+- Routing.
-- Continue to learn ES6.
+- Continue to learn ES5/ES6.
 - ~~Import the API from the "01-Express"-project.~~

 ##History

 ####2016-11-30, 09:42

 - Skipping system.js and ES6-modules.
+Basic approach using the ES6 that's
+implemented in todays browsers.

 ####2016-11-17, 12:15